apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 #### 1) Promote the integration of Hudi and Flink

 Push the integration of Flink and Hudi to the community as soon as possible.
-In the initial stage, this feature may only support kafka data sources.
+In the initial stage, this feature may only support Kafka data sources.

 #### 2) Performance optimization